 The most important goal of job design is to avoid fixed positions especially fixed standing positions.
 Good job design includes varied tasks requiring changes in body position and using different muscles.
-Job rotation, job enlargement and team work are all ways to make work easier on the feet.
+Job rotation, job enlargement and teamwork are all ways to make work easier on the feet.

-However, redesigning the job alone will not effectively reduce foot problems if it is not combined with the proper design of the workplace.
+Redesigning the job alone will not effectively reduce foot problems if it is not combined with the proper design of the workplace.

 Job and workplace designs also have the potential to increase foot safety in workplaces that are specifically hazardous.
 Here are some examples:

 Standing or working on a hard, unyielding floor can cause a lot of discomfort.
 Wood, cork, carpeting, or rubber – anything that provides some flexibility – is gentler on workers' feet.
 Where resilient floors are not practical, footwear with thick, insulating soles and shock-absorbing insoles can alleviate discomfort.
 Anti-fatigue matting can also be useful wherever workers have to stand or walk.
 They provide a cushioning which reduces foot fatigue.
 However, the use of matting requires caution.
-When installed improperly, it can lead to tripping and slipping accidents.
+When installed improperly, it can lead to tripping and slipping incidents.

 Proper footwear is important, not only for foot comfort but also for one's general well-being.
 Improper footwear can cause or aggravate existing foot problems.
 Unfortunately, being fashionable sometimes takes precedence over choosing well-fitting, supportive safety footwear.
 However, many safety footwear manufacturers produce safety footwear that does look fashionable.